corytheboyd-smartsheet/corytheboyd-smartsheet/tools.md

 ## Terminal

+Programs that specifically run the in the terminal (which should be [iTerm2](https://iterm2.com), not the terminal program that ships with MacOS)

 | Name | Description |
 |---|---|
 | [iTerm2](https://iterm2.com) | Must-have terminal replacement that should just ship with macos at this point |